-- 1. A joint Sick Leave Bank and Exchange Study Committee will be established effective July 1, 2021 between the Association, the Board, and AFSCME.
+- 1. A joint Sick Leave Bank and Exchange Study Committee will be established effective July 1, 2021, between the Association, the Board, and AFSCME.
 The Committee will research and make recommendations regarding a Sick Leave Bank and Exchange being established.
-The Committee will be charged with considering structures, processes, and guidelines for implementation of a Sick Leave Bank and Exchange. - A joint EPED committee will continue its work exploring needed recommendations for EPED.
-The committee will convene at least twice in the first semester of the FY 22 school year.
+The Committee will be charged with considering structures, processes, and guidelines for implementation of a Sick Leave Bank and Exchange. - 2.
+A joint EPED committee will continue its work exploring needed recommendations for EPED.
+The committee will convene at least twice in the first semester of the FY 23 school year.
 The responsibilities of this committee are to: - Review stipend allocations for each EPED position considering essential job functions, duties, responsibilities and time commitment required for the position.
-The committee will consider structuring a system that aligns stipends with requirements for minimum hours, duties, responsibilities, duration of the activity, and the longevity of the employee in the EPED stipend role. - Consider increases to stipends to be commensurate with the responsibility of the work. - Review and update job descriptions for all negotiated EPED positions, outside of athletic programs, and create a mechanism for regular review. - Develop and oversee the process by which additional positions will be considered for inclusion in this article in future negotiations. - Provide a report to the Chief Negotiators for EACC and CCPS by February 1 each year which shall include recommendations for negotiations regarding Extra Pay for Extra Duty. - A Joint Study Committee will be convened in the summer of FY 21 to explore, study, and make recommendations regarding telework.
-The Joint Study Committee will also be charged with gathering data, studying, and making recommendations regarding the possibility of a compressed work schedule recommendation for 12month employees. - 4.
-A joint committee will be convened as needed to examine special education workload issues. - 5.
-A joint committee will be convened as needed to make recommendations on effective, pertinent, staff development for certificated employees.
+The committee will consider structuring a system that aligns stipends with requirements for minimum hours, duties, responsibilities, duration of the activity, and the longevity of the employee in the EPED stipend role. - Consider increases to stipends to be commensurate with the responsibility of the work. - Review and update job descriptions for all negotiated EPED positions, outside of athletic programs, and create a mechanism for regular review. - Develop and oversee the process by which additional positions will be considered for inclusion in this article in future negotiations. - Provide a report to the Chief Negotiators for EACC and CCPS by February 1 each year which shall include recommendations for negotiations regarding Extra Pay for Extra Duty. - 3.
+The recommendations of the Joint Study Committee for Flexible Work Schedules will be piloted beginning in the summer of 2022 with 12-month employees being offered options for a compressed work week.
+The recommendations for telework will be phased in for piloting in the fall of 2022.
+The committee should gather data on implementation of the flexible work options to consider any necessary changes. - 4.
+A joint committee will be convened as needed to examine special education workload issues.

-6. A joint committee will be convened to discuss insurance with the goal of reducing premium costs paid by the employee and the Board.
+- 5. A joint committee will be convened as needed to make recommendations on effective, pertinent, staff development for certificated employees. - 6.
+A joint committee will be convened to discuss insurance with the goal of reducing premium costs paid by the employee and the Board.
 Agreed upon changes will be recommended by the joint committee to the bargaining teams for possible inclusion in the negotiated agreement.
 The committee will also review savings generated by the prescription coverage change.
 Any savings generated by insurance changes will be used to enrich or lower the cost of the plans.